wjlab/Darksteel/README_EN.md

   -ldapSizeLimit int
         Query LDAP maximum number (default 0)
   -m string
         user
           Query all users in the domain
         computer
           Query all computers in the domain
         scomputer
           Query survival computer
         dc
           Query all domain controls in the domain spn
           Query all SPN in the domain
         ou
           All OU in the query domain
         mssql
           Query all mssql services in the domain asreproast
           Query users in the domain who can use as-rep roast maq
           Query the value of maq in the domain admins
           Query domain admins
         enterprise
           Query enterprise admins
         exchangecomputer
           Query exchange computers
         exchangesystem
           Query Exchange Trusted Subsystem
         exchangeorgmanager
           Query Exchange Organization Management
         trustdomain
           Query Trust Domain
         adminsdholder
           Query the user whose permission is set for AdminSDHolder sidhistory
           Query the users who have set SIDHistory cacomputer
           Query adcs
         esc1
           Template that is threatened by esc1
         esc2
           Template that is threatened by esc2
         computerip
-          Query the ip address of the computer in the domain -n string
+          Query the ip address of the computer in the domain sddl
+          Query misconfigured acl
+  -n string
         The field to query, you can write multiple
   -o string